 In 2005, the firm expanded and deepened its strong regional presence with the acquisition of Arizona-based Anderson Brody Levinson & Weiser, bolstering the firm’s existing strengths in the financial services and real estate sectors.
 In January 2010, nine attorneys from San Francisco land use and real estate boutique, Ellman Burke Hoffman and Johnson, joined the firm in San Francisco.
 In 2015, the firm expanded into the Napa Valley, opening an office in St. Helena.

-Today, from our offices in Los Angeles, Napa Valley, Orange County, Sacramento, San Francisco, Scottsdale, and Seattle, Buchalter lawyers provide full-service representation to financial institutions, corporations and business entities regionally, nationally and internationally.
+Today, from our offices in California, Arizona, and Washington, Buchalter lawyers provide full-service representation to financial institutions, corporations and business entities regionally, nationally and internationally.